reactivefoundation/foundation/meetings/2020-07-30/minutes.md

 - Tood needs approvals again and then will send out details
 - Von Delivered Treasurer's Report
     - Reactive Summit is $15,000 cost
 - Q: Why is this so expensive for virtual events?
-A(Alexy): Production company is very well respected with complex arrangements.
+    - Alexy: Production company is very well respected with complex arrangements.
 - Ryland delivered TOC report
     - Chair elected( Ryland)
     - Due diligence phase for Cloudflow and Cloudstate